Kelym/kelym.github.io/_projects/2020-11-01-CovariateShift.md

 title: Grasping with Chopsticks&#58; Combating Covariate Shift in Model-free Imitation Learning for Fine Manipulation
 excerpt: >
  Can you use chopsticks to grasp tiny balls :crystal_ball:? <br>
  The radius of the ball is 7mm or 10mm.
 So, if you miss the grasping point by 0.5mm, the task would fail.
 We taught a robot to use chopsticks to autonomously grasp these tiny objects at 80% success rate, comparable to human expert performance of 82.6%.
-We do so by imitation learning and by proposing three novels approaches to combat covariate shift in imitation leanring.
+We do so by imitation learning and our baseline, naive behavior cloning, has only 37.3% success rate.
+We proposed three novels approaches to combat covariate shift.
 author: <b>Liyiming Ke</b>, Jingqiang Wang, Tapomayukh Bhattacharjee, Byron Boots, Siddhartha S. Srinivasa
 venue: ICRA
 year: 2021